-You have the right to access your personal data held by Newman University.
+You have the right to request access to your personal data held by Newman University.

 If you are a current student the best way to access your student information and record is by logging onto MyNewman.